PraydE007/MMDO-Website/README.md

 This project implements the graphical method for solving linear programming problems using the simplex method.
 It is part of a coursework project for the subject "Mathematical Methods of Operations Research."

 ## 🔹 Features
-✔️ Visualization of the feasible solution region
+✔️ Visualization of the feasible solution region<br>
-✔️ Graphical identification of the optimal solution
+✔️ Graphical identification of the optimal solution<br>
-✔️ Support for various objective functions and constraints ✔️ Clean, modern design
+✔️ Support for various objective functions and constraints<br>
+✔️ Clean, modern design<br>
-✔️ Responsive layout
+✔️ Responsive layout<br>
-✔️ Fade-in animation
+✔️ Fade-in animation<br>
-✔️ Built with HTML and Tailwind CSS
+✔️ Built with HTML and Tailwind CSS<br>

 ## 📌 Technologies Used
 - JavaScript